Niels3RT/RTsd/README.md

 # Parts List

-Note: Only 1 FPGA board is needed, Spartan6 is cheaper but completely full, the Artix7 one costs more but has space future addons.
+Note: Only 1 FPGA board is needed, Spartan6 is cheaper but completely full, the Artix7 one costs more but has space for future addons.

 | part info | nr |
 |------|-------------|